hmchen47/DataScience/AppliedDS-UMich/4-TextMining/asgn04.md

     Let me know if this helps..

-+ Santosh Tamhane reply

-    Thanks for all the help you have given me Yusuf.
-I will recheck.
-Best, Santosh.

 + Raoul Biagioni reply

     I have found that in order to pass Part 1 I had to implement the suggestion by Santosh Tamhane and add 'I': 'n', 'D': 'n' to tag_dict.